“You’re a frigging idiot.”

 In Shakespeare’s time his plays were part of popular culture.
 People from all social classes crowded into the Globe Theatre where they enjoyed the bard’s social commentary, melodrama and comedy.
 Chances are they didn’t bother to analyze a thing.
 Chances are those plays did for them what art does when it means something to any of us, it illuminates.

-Now I may provoke the label “idiot” again for admitting this but I love the way young people discover and appreciate art when it isn’t imposed on them.
+I love the way young people discover and appreciate art when it isn’t imposed on them.
 These days my kids are older (teens and young adults).
 They enjoy fresh visual arts on YouTube, soaring new classical music scored for video games, and performances everywhere.
 Better yet, they aren’t passive.
 They connect and engage with it.
 During a recent discussion I overheard my kids relate the theme of a recent movie to Homer’s Odyssey, tie that to quotes from a Terry Pratchett book, then they were off parodying the theme using quotes from movies and song lyrics.
-Lightening fast, funny and sharp.
+Lightening fast, funny, and sharp.
 No curricula could possibly keep up.

 My kids swam in the current of fine arts from the very beginning, as it flowed naturally with all the other influences in their lives.